javers/javers.github.io/documentation/spring-boot-integration/index.md

             .build();
 }
 ```
-Remember, the `javersMongoClientSettings` bean is used only when JaVers connects
+Remember, the `javersMongoClientSettings` bean is used only when Javers connects
 to dedicated MongoDB database defined in `javers.mongodb` property.

 <h3 id="registering-json-type-adapters">Registering Custom JSON TypeAdapters</h3>